jmcbroome/BTE/README.md

 From a script in the same directory as the .so!

-We provide a unit test script you can use to validate that the library is functioning as intended.
+We provide a unit test script you can use to validate that the package is functioning as intended.

 ```
 python3 -m unittest run_test.py